Key Takeaways

 Top Category, Sub Category, & NAICS Code

-The NAICS code, top category, and sub category columns categorize a POI by what type of place it is.
+The NAICS code, top category, and sub category columns categorize a point of interest (POI) by what type of place it is.
 These categorizations were developed by the US Census Bureau to distinguish different place types and are all closely related to each other.

 SafeGraph strives to provide 6-digit NAICS codes for most POIs, but for some places our models cannot meaningfully differentiate between two adjacent 6-digit NAICS.
 In these situations we err on the side of caution so as not to provide false facts, and choose to only assign a 3 or 4 digit description, meaning the sub category column will be null.